-Pilot Mego Mobility with HUB010 (EN)
+Pilot VoorDeThuiswerkers with Ways2Go (EN)

 The municipality of ‘s-Hertogenbosch tested the smart road surface sensors of Mobility Sensing for a year.
 These sensors provided information about traffic flows and other factors that influence traffic (such as temperature and precipitation).
 The pilot came about in our Mobility Lab startup program.
 The pilot was successful and will be continued.